hilbix/pi-boot/README.md

 # BIG FAT WARNING

-THE CREATED IMAGE WILL DESTROY YOUR MICRO-SD-CARD!
+I AM VERY SORRY TO TELL YOU, THAT THE CREATED IMAGE WILL DESTROY YOUR MICRO-SD-CARD VERY FAST!

-The combination of systemd and syslog writes an such enourmous amount of data to the SD-card, that, within days, the number of writes of the SD-Card are maxed out.
+The combination of systemd and syslog writes an such enourmous amount of data to the SD-card, that, within days, the possible number of writes to the SD-Card are reached.
+THIS EFFECTIVELY DESTROYS YOUR SD-CARD!

+Good SD-Cards stay readonly after that point, so you can recover your last data.
+But normal SD-Cards (like most of the expensive premium cards which are advertised as "extraordinary durable") just die at that point compleely and all your data will be gone forever with no chance for recovery, ever.

 YOU HAVE BEEN WARNED!
+(YMMV, if you are lucky)

 # Experiment to create Raspberry PI 3 boot image